Home Care Accreditation Fact Sheet

 - The Home Care Accreditation program was established in 1988.

 Hospice: Services provided and coordinated by an interdisciplinary team for terminally ill patients, including 24-hour access to care, use of volunteers and a formalized program for bereavement care.
 Note: A federal deemed status option is available to organizations seeking Medicare payment for hospice services, as well as those already Medicare certified.
-Organizations choosing the deemed status option for hospice are evaluated against both Joint Commission standards and Hospice Medicare Conditions of Participation.
+Organizations choosing the deemed status option for hospice are evaluated against both Joint Commission standards and the Hospice Medicare Conditions of Participation.
 CMS retains the authority to conduct random validation surveys and complaint investigations in all certified hospice agencies.

 Personal Care and/or Support: Assistance with activities of daily living, management of household routine and personal care by paraprofessional personnel within an individual’s home.

 Home Medical Equipment: Organizations that provide Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) up to and including Complex Rehabilitation services to patients in their home either directly or through the mail (or, in some instances, organizations that bill Medicare Part B DMEPOS, regardless of where services are provided).
 Note: CMS recognizes The Joint Commission to accredit DMEPOS as provided by the Medicare Modernization Act of 2003.
 According to CMS regulations, for DME organizations with less than 25 sites, The Joint Commission will visit all sites during the onsite survey.